-PV’s Multisport star Jessie Clemons shines brightest in softball
+PV’s multisport star Jessie Clemons shines brightest in softball

-Jessie Clemons is the definition of a super spartan.
-A star in many different sports for her school, however, one in particular she will continue to play in college at Iowa State..
+Jessie Clemons is the definition of a super Spartan.
+She’s a star in many different sports for her school, but she’ll continue playing one in particular in college at Iowa State.

 Whether it’s hitting threes on the basketball court or hitting dingers on the softball field, Jessie Clemons does it all for Pleasant Valley.

 “Basketball is completely a team sport,” Clemons said.
-“Trusting my teammates relay on my girls.
+“Trusting my teammates, rely on my girls.
 Track is the opposite.
 It’s very individualized and that gives me the self-confidence to know I can do great things.”

 While Clemons excels in multiple different sports, softball will always be her first love.